bgord/knowledge/roadmap.md

 - What is tuple in TS?
 - What is type inference?
 - A types for a value that is null or a number?
+- How to extend a type/interface?
+- How to partially apply a type to an object?
+- What's a type guard?

 ## GIT (17/27)
 - ~~How to add files to the previous commit?~~